bartbilliet/ColdStart-Challenge-2021/challenges/challenge4/completed/readme.md

 Vue.js and node.js are not my usual frameworks, so I'm very well aware code could be written much-much more optimal.

-The site is published at: https://calm-forest-037926d03.azurestaticapps.net
+- The webshop is published at: https://calm-forest-037926d03.azurestaticapps.net
+- The order tracking app is published at: https://lemon-pond-0fddb6c03.azurestaticapps.net

 ## Manual activities done for this challenge:
 - Make sure your cosmosdb has a /id partition